EddieJ03/cse15l-lab-reports/lab-report-1-week-2.md

 In this part my group and I brainstormed ways to more easily write a command that could copy a local java file to the remote server, compile that file, and run it.
 Using the idea of semicolons separating commands and needing to re-login after compiling, here is the command my group came up with: <br>
 `scp WhereAmI.java cs15lwi22anx@ieng6.ucsd.edu:~/; ssh cs15lwi22anx@ieng6.ucsd.edu javac WhereAmI.java; ssh cs15lwi22anx@ieng6.ucsd.edu java WhereAmI`

+The number of keystrokes this command took is 148.

 Here is a screenshot of the command working:
 ![Image](./images/scp-multi-commands.png)